prototypefund/iconet-Foundation-funkwhale/docs/installation/debian.rst

     poetry run python api/manage.py migrate

-This will create the required tables and rows.
+This creates the required tables and rows.

 .. note::